Table of Contents[Hide][Show]

 I love your blog!
-I have a suggestion for one… I searched your site and don’t think you ever talked about it before– I am considering updating my living room couches, but I’ve read that most furniture is sprayed with all kinds of chemicals.
+I have a suggestion for one…searched your site and don’t think you ever talked about it before– I am considering updating my living room couches, but I’ve read that most furniture is sprayed with all kinds of chemicals.
 Since our family room is where my family spends a ton of time (playing, napping, snuggling, snacking), I want to buy something non-toxic.
 Is that possible?
 Where and how do I find furniture that isn’t full of chemicals, fire retardants and formaldehyde?

 Can you give us some tips on several brands/companies or stores and what to look for, please?
 What did you purchase for your family?
 Your article about mattresses was great so I was hoping you have helpful tips for furniture too (even though, if I remember correctly, you only recommended one particular brand).
 Thank you for providing us with such valuable information to keep us healthy!

 My husband and I have never placed much importance on the need for fancy decorating in our home (primarily because my husband really doesn’t care one way or another, and I am an avowed minimalist in that department).
 However, we have always managed to procure quality, nontoxic furniture despite spending very little.

 Perhaps it might help give you some ideas too.
-First, let’s go over what’s available on the market currently and how it is or isn’t an option for those seeking a chemical free living environment.
+First, let’s go over what’s available on the market currently and how it is or isn’t an option for those seeking a chemical-free living environment.

 Toxins in Conventional Furniture

 - The foam in the cushions is made of petroleum-based polyurethane, a highly flammable product.
-To rectify this, toxic, cancer causing flame retardants are added.
+To rectify this, toxic, cancer-causing flame retardants are added.
 This synthetic foam in the cushions breaks down over time.
 The result is dust containing fire retardant chemicals polluting the indoor air which everyone breaths.
 These chemicals have become ubiquitous in the environment.
-They are found in wildlife tissue samples (both land and sea), breastmilk and other human body fluids (1).
+They are found in wildlife tissue samples (both land and sea), breastmilk and other human body fluids.
+(1)

-- Wood used in the typical furniture products is not solid.
+- The wood used in typical furniture products is not solid.
 It is comprised of particleboard.
 Particleboard manufacture involves the use of formaldehyde.
 This chemical has been identified as a known carcinogen by the National Toxicology Program.
 (2)

 Organic Furniture: Is There Really Such a Thing?